maryammouse/prime-times-table-challenge/README.md

 You can view all of the written tests in `specs/table_spec.rb`, and run them using `rspec specs/table_spec.rb` (see Setup for information on installing dependencies for this program.

+While comparing the run times of different versions of my methods, I used `Benchmark` lines within `primes.rb`, as this was quick and such localized tests did not seem to fit inside the official spec file which relates to the methods more generally.

 ### The Process, briefly

 My thought process while working through this was: